FZambia/centrifuge/docs/content/install.rst

 ~~~~~~~~~~~~~~~~~~

 Configuration is a JSON file.
 You can find example of those file in Centrifuge's
 repository.
-With SQLite (installed with default settings) configuration file
+With SQLite as structure backend configuration file
 can be omitted during development.
 But in production environment it must be used
 because it contains important security settings like cookie_secret and administrative
 password.